 Financial aid is one of the more complex facets of college admissions.
-At one point a relatively straightforward and standardized process, the award of financial aid now comes in many varieties and through numerous programs.
+Applying for financial aid was once a relatively straightforward and standardized process, but is now more complex: financial aid comes in many varieties and through numerous programs.
 Although applying for aid can be a complicated procedure, it is well worth exploring for many Eastside Prep families.
-Qualification for need-based aid is determined through a variety of measures and there are instances when families are eligible for aid they did not expect.
-In addition to need-based aid, there is a growing pool of schools offering some form of merit scholarship.
-These scholarships can vary immensely in amount but often can make private-college tuition more competitive with public college alternatives.

 Our strong recommendation in reviewing cost at each institution is not to be immediately frightened or overly enthused by initial “sticker prices” of institutions.
-There are cases when students find that after financial aid packages are determined, total cost is lowest at the most expensive college on their list!
-Often, aid packages serve to make costs closer at each college and allow for choice based on other factors.
+After financial aid packages are determined, total cost of attendance ends up being comparable at institutions with widely differing tuition costs, and sometimes the final cost is even lowest at the most expensive college.

-This will generally consist of three parts: grant(s), loan(s), and work-study (often campus-based employment).
+A need-based aid package will generally consist of three parts: grants, loans, and work-study (often campus-based employment).
 Loans and work-study are sometimes referred to as the self-help portion of the package.
-Your aid package added to your family contribution should equal the total cost.
-The total should include tuition, room, board, and special fees (such as books and travel costs).

 - Grants are monies given as outright gifts that do not have to be repaid.
 Grants can come from various sources: federal aid, state grants, and money awarded directly by individual colleges.